jannawennberg/jannawennberg.github.io/_pages/about.md

 ---

 Welcome!
 I am a graduate student in the Psychology Department at UC San Diego, working with Dr. John Serences.
-Broadly, my research interests are in visual perception and memory.
-Specifically, I am interested in uncovering how the brain flexibly supports the integration of perceptual information and our behavioral goals.
+As we navigate rich perceptual environments, we have the ability to select and hold certain information in mind (or working memory).
+I am interested in uncovering how populations of neurons flexibly code this information, as well as how different brain regions work together in order to support this capability.
 To do this, I use a combination of behavior, fMRI, and computational modeling.

-I am also an open science enthusiast and am a proponent of practices such as preregistration and registered reports not only as scientific reforms but also as training tools for early career researchers.
+I am also an open science enthusiast!
+During my graduate career, I have presented in lab meetings and at conferences about how scientific reforms such as preregistration and registered reports also serve as valuable training tools.

-Outside of the lab, I am an avid runner and enjoy reading contemporary fiction, cooking, and watching TV shows (especially The Good Place).
+Outside of the lab, I love to clear my mind with a long run, curl up with a [good book](https://www.goodreads.com/user/show/33411562-janna-wennberg), play guitar, cook, watch sweet TV shows, and spend time with people I love.

 <a href="files/cv.pdf" target="_blank">
 Here</a> is my most recent CV.
 Feel free to reach out to me via email (jwennber at ucsd dot edu).